immense/Remotely/README.md

 * Click-and-drag: Tap and hold with one finger, tap and release a second finger (without pinch-zooming)
 	* The click-and-drag operation will begin where finger one is held.

-## Shortcut Keys
-There are a few shortcut keys available when using the console.
-* / : Slash will open the autocomplete for selecting the current command mode.
-The names are configurable in the Account - Options page.
-* Up/Down: Use arrow up/down to cycle through input history.
-* Ctrl + Up/Down: Scroll the console output window.
-* Ctrl + Q: Clear the output window.
-* Esc: Close the autocomplete window.

 ## Configuration
 The following settings are available in appsettings.json.